ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 + Profile : A screen on the application that holds information about an entrant

-+ Choosing: Randomly selecting a number entrants in the waiting list to be invited to sign up
++ Choosing: Randomly selecting a number of entrants in the waiting list to be invited to sign up

 **User Stories:**